Implications of low neutron star merger rates for gamma-ray bursts, r-process production and Galactic double neutron stars: R-Process

 In summary, we find that $3800 \pm 800\,M_\odot$ of \rprocess is needed, which is around twice as much as past calculations because a substantial amount of \rprocess is in the circumgalactic medium.
 On the other hand, the local NSM rate may be up to a factor of three lower if we account for the MW's declining star formation history.
 For a fiducial yield $m_{ej} = 0.01 M_\odot$ of heavy \rprocess per event and a range of $C_{\rm SFH}$ between 1 and 3, we require a NSM rate of $89$--$410\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ to produce all of the \rprocess in the MW, where the lower end corresponds to steep delay time distributions and more steeply declining star formation rate.
-This estimate is still within the uncertainty range of the GW BNS rate, but trending towards the higher end. \pnp{Our results are consistent with \citet{Kobayashi_2023}, \citet{Chen2025}, and \citet{saleem2026mergersfallshortnonmerger}, who found that prompt (i.e. short delay time) mergers are required to reconcile MW \rprocess observations with the local NSM rate probed by GWs.
+This estimate is still within the uncertainty range of the GW BNS rate, but trending towards the higher end. \rr{The required NSM rate scales inversely with $m_\mathrm{ej}$, and our adopted value is conservatively high, leading to a conservatively low estimate for the implied NSM rate.} \pnp{Our results are consistent with \citet{Kobayashi_2023}, \citet{Chen2025}, and \citet{saleem2026mergersfallshortnonmerger}, who found that prompt (i.e. short delay time) mergers are required to reconcile MW \rprocess observations with the local NSM rate probed by GWs.
 Such short delay time distributions are difficult to reconcile with population synthesis predictions.}